Blog > How Long Do ACH Transfers Take? Everything you need to know

 ACH transactions carry transfer limits for dollar amounts.

-It’s important to note that ACH transfer limits are separate from the overall account balance or credit limit, as they only apply to ACH transfers specifically.
+It’s important to note that these limits are separate from the overall account balance or credit limit, as they only apply to ACH transfers specifically.

 Finding suitable payment methods for your business